rancher-sandbox/rancher-desktop/bats/README.md

       ```
       make -C bats lint
       ```
   3. Please, make sure to fix the highlighted linting errors prior to submitting a PR.
-Not required, but highly recommendable.
-To do so, run the following command:
+You can automatically apply formatting changes suggested by `shfmt` by running the following command:

     Example
     ```